February 13, 2025

-We are always seeking energetic, creative, and diverse researchers from around the world at all career stages to accelerate the protein design revolution.
-Located at the University of Washington in Seattle, our member labs have access to all of the latest ideas, software, and instruments in their fields.
-The UW is an equal-opportunity employer.
+We train researchers from around the world at all career stages.
+Located at the University of Washington in Seattle, our Member and Affiliate Labs are led by professors who have access to the latest ideas, software, and instruments in their fields.

 Undergraduates